NerdNu/nerdCH/README.md

    The CH `read()` function always reads files relative to the currently executing code.
 An example would be the `_kit()` function in [auto_include.ms](https://github.com/NerdNu/nerdCH/blob/master/auto_include.ms).

+### nerdch.yml

+This is per-server settings file that NerdCH scripts can consult to determine whether to enable various features.
+At the time of writing, only the `home/warp.ms` customises itself in this way.

+To customise `nerdch.yml` copy the file to the server's `plugins/CommandHelper/` directory and edit the copy.